Chapter 1: Caltrans Construction Organization, Section 3: Personnel Development

 Personnel and consultant trainers who prepare and conduct training must be qualified in the subject matter and in the theory and techniques of training.
 Assistance for determining training expertise and training for trainers is available through the Division of Construction.

 Some contract special provisions provide for “just-in-time training,” which is joint training with industry and construction staff.
 This training should include all contractor and Caltrans staff who are directly involved in the construction operation.
-The objective of this training is to introduce new practices, improve workmanship, improve quality, and to provide current and timely training to the people performing the work.
+The objective of this training is to introduce new practices, improve work and product quality, and to provide current and timely training to the people performing the work.

 Depending on the particular subject, varying instruction methods may be appropriate for in-service training.
 In all instances, encourage instructors to use teaching techniques that involve their students rather than transmitting information through lecture.
 Whenever possible, students should be provided with the opportunity to perform a task shortly after receiving instruction and watching a demonstration.
 Classes for inspectors, either in the classroom or online training, should be participatory and include “guided discussions” that encourage and promote an exchange of ideas and experiences among participants.